fightforthefuture/votebot-forms/README.md

 - finish the form with a volunteer's ID, after getting one from the FFTF volunteer coordinator
 - add unit tests to `tests/ovr_forms/test_STATE.py`
 - when the form is tested, add it to the OVR_FORMS dict in `app/ovr_forms/__init__.py`

-## PDF Form
-The PDF form is generated from the [National Mail Voter Registration Form](http://www.eac.gov/voter_resources/register_to_vote.aspx), with a custom instructions and mailing page.
-These are combined with PDFTK and filled in with an FDF data stream before being uploaded to Amazon S3 for user download.

-If the registration POST data has a flag `include_postage` set to true, we will generate an stamp a pre-paid USPS mailing label with EasyPost.
-This costs us real money, so don't enable the flag unless we've confirmed that the user does not have access to a printer and stamp at home.

 ## Testing
 - fill `tests/secrets.yml` with valid identification information. ensure dates are iso-formatted strings